FreeCAD, Architecture and future

 I've also been experimenting with a couple of visual goodies.
 One is a way to display sections in the 3D views.
 Coin3D, the library we use to manage the FreeCAD 3D views, already offers a simple mechanism to hide a part of the scene, but there was the problem that you can see the inner faces of objects (since in the 3D view all objects are represented as meshes).
 This is not very realistic for architectural objects, which are always solid.

-gave me a good idea: combine Coin3D's clipping with a single-face lighting, so the inner faces of objects receive no light, and appear therefore as pure black.
+A sketchup method gave me a good idea: combine Coin3D's clipping with a single-face lighting, so the inner faces of objects receive no light, and appear therefore as pure black.
 This gives pretty good results:

 I'll try to add this system to Arch section plane objects, so with the switch of a button you can turn that kind of display on/off.